aws-samples/shopfloor-connectivity/docs/targets/aws-sns.md

 ---

 ### Interval
-Interval in milliseconds after which data is sent to stream even if the buffer is not full
+Time interval in milliseconds that triggers sending buffered data to SNS, even if the [batch size](#batchsize) hasn't been reached.
+When specified, messages will be sent after either this interval elapses or the batch size is reached, whichever occurs first.

 **Type**: Integer

-Optional, if not set only BatchSize is used
+Optional, if not set only [BatchSize](#batchsize) is used

 ---
 ### MessageGroupId
-This parameter applies only to FIFO (first-in-first-out) topics.
-The tag that specifies that a message belongs to a specific message group
+A tag that identifies a specific message group for FIFO (first-in-first-out) topics only.
+Messages within the same message group are processed in strict order, while messages in different groups may be processed in parallel.

 **Type**: String